 Catch Rates - Fishing effort and catch information is used to calculate catch rates.
 We are interested in examining long-term trends in catch rates because changes can be used to assess the fishing success of the industry and the general health of the fishery.
 When analysed with other data, decreasing catch rates would indicate problems in the fishery, increasing catch rates would indicate a healthy fishery, and no change in catch rate would indicate that the fishery is stable.

-The logbook information will be used to better manage the fisheries resources of the State.
+The information will be used to better manage the fisheries resources of the State.
 The catches of all the main user-groups, commercial and recreational, are required for the good management of shared fish stocks.
-The information from logbooks is only part of the total equation.
+The information from records of charter operators catch is only part of the total equation.
 We already have information about the catches of commercial fisheries, and some of the large coastal and estuarine recreational fisheries.
-We still need to obtain estimates of the statewide catch of recreational anglers on charter boats, to allow an assessment of the total catch equation.
+We still need to obtain estimates of the statewide catch of recreational anglers on charter boats, to allow an assessment of the total catch equation..

 Yes.
-The information that is provided to NSW Fisheries is treated in the strictest confidence.
-That is, we do not provide to any other government or industry group any information that may identify any boat or person.
+The information that is provided to NSW DPI Fisheries from the logbook program or from FishOnline (FisherDirect) is protected under the Privacy and Personal Information Act 1998.
+As such the information is stored securely and held in the strictest of confidence.
+NSW DPI fisheries do not provide to any other government or industry group any information that may identify any boat or person.

-The fish identification kit is important because it standardises the name given to a species and facilitates the computerisation of the data.
+The use of the fish species abbreviation codes is important as these codes are linked to the fish species standardised or scientific names.
+The use of these codes facilitates the analysis of the data.
 For example, snapper have many common names such as red bream, cockney bream, reddies, knobbies, squire and schnapper.
-It makes good sense to ensure that we all know this fish by the same name when filling out logsheets.
+It makes good sense to ensure that we all know this fish by the same name when submitting data.
 The same logic applies when reporting catches of other species.
 The kit has also proven popular with clients, who use the identification kit to check the identification of some of their catches.